yan-ren/compilers-coursework/README.md

 # SOE-YCSCS1/CS143: Compilers, Stanford University
 This repository contains the assignment implementation of SOE-YCSCS1/CS143 Compilers, Stanford University
 ## Setup
-Following is the version of ubuntu I used for all assignment, I directly setup the environment on this machine
+Below is the version of ubuntu I used for all assignments, I directly setup the environment on this machine
 ```
 Distributor ID:	Ubuntu
 Description:	Ubuntu 16.04.7 LTS